 'EastEnders' is broadcasted on BBC1 every weekday except Wednesday, at 7.30pm or 8:00pm before the watershed.
 Like Hollyoaks, this means that there is no extreme or disturbing scenes and strong language throughout the programme with a helpline in place if anything distressing does appear in an episode.
 The time of broadcasting of the soap opera means that there is some competition from Coronation Street (ITV) as this is also broadcasted at 7:30pm on weekdays, with a similar target audience of demographic groups B to E. The later time also suggests mature themes and dramatic story lines but not that distressing to the viewer.
 The characters in EastEnders include a variety of ages spanning from teenagers to the elderly and so this implies that the show aims to reach a wide target audience of both sexes.
 As a later showing soap, more people who travel further to go to work can watch it, also reaching the target audiences of demographic groups B to E but in higher numbers.
 With TV tax, the BBC does not use commercials from external sources to fund their company and so there are no commercials during EastEnders.
 As a result, each episode lasts around 28 minutes.

-Where this episode of EastEnders
+Where this episode of EastEnders was set and filmed |

-was at the centre of the
+The character of 'Whitney' was at the centre of the murder/prostitution story line |

-Monday 27 June 2011
+Monday, 27 June 2011

 Theories and Audiences Knowledge